-How to join the Lib Dems
+How to join the Liberal Democrats

 You can join the Liberal Democrats quickly, easily and safely online here.

-There are lots of reasons to join the Liberal Democrats.
-Some people joined because they wanted to stand up for our values, of openness, tolerance and unity.
+There are lots of reasons to join the Lib Dems.
+Some people join because they want to stand up for our values, of openness, tolerance and unity.
 Some because they want to help us win elections.
-Others so they could stand for election and stand up for their community.
+Others so they can stand for election and stand up for their community.

-Becoming a Liberal Democrat will let you do all that – and much more besides.
-As a member, you’ll have the power to change things and all our members, from party leader Tim Farron, right down to our newest member you get the same vote.
+Joining the Liberal Democrats will let you do all that – and much more besides.
+As a member, you’ll have the power to change things and all our members, from party leader Vince Cable right down to our newest member, get the same equal vote in our policy and decision making.

-Thousands of people are joining the party and our membership has doubled since the general election.
+Thousands of people are joining the party and our membership is at a record high.

-Membership starts at £12 a year, but the party hopes that you might consider donating a little more – the recommended amount (as decided by members like you at our conference) is £70.
-There are concessionary rates too: students can join for £1 for their first year of membership and if you’re under 26 and are entitled to receive state benefits (other than the state pension or child benefit) then membership starts from just £6 a year.
+Membership starts at £12 a year, but the party hopes that you might consider donating a little more.
+The recommended amount (as decided by members like you at our conference) is £70.
+There are concessionary rates too: students can join for £1 for their first year of membership and if you’re under 26 or are entitled to receive state benefits (other than the state pension or child benefit) then membership starts from just £6 a year.

 You can join the Liberal Democrats quickly, easily and safely online here.

-If you would prefer to join the Liberal Democrats via the posts, here’s a pdf of the Lib Dem membership form which you can print off, fill in and post back.
+If you would prefer to join the Liberal Democrats via the post, here is a pdf of the Lib Dem membership form which you can print off, fill in and post back.